kcho/ENIGMA_CHR_DTI/README.md

 Kevin Cho and Yoobin Kwak

 kevincho@bwh.harvard.edu
 yoobinkwak@gmail.com

 ## Contents
 - Introduction
-- Citation
 - Installation
-- Arranging data for the pipeline
+- Arranging the data for the pipeline
 - Running the ENIGMA CHR DTI Pipeline
 - Sharing outputs to other teams
+- Citation

 ## Introduction

-ENIGMA CHR DTI pipeline is a toolbox for analyzing diffusion weighted imaging (DWI) data developed for ENIGMA-CHR DTI project.
-The pipeline expects dicom files of a single DWI scan arranged in a required structure (decribed in "Arranging data for the pipeline") and automatically processes available data.
+ENIGMA CHR DTI pipeline is an automated toolbox for analyzing diffusion-weighted imaging (DWI) data developed for the ENIGMA-CHR DTI project.
+The pipeline expects Dicom files of a DWI session arranged in the required structure (described in "Arranging data for the pipeline") and automatically processes available data.

-The dicom files will be converted to a Nifti file, bval, and bvec file along with the BIDS sidecar json file.
+The Dicom files will be converted to a Nifti file, bval, and bvec file along with the BIDS sidecar json file using dcm2niix.
 Then the following steps will be applied to each subject data.
 - Gibbs unring (FSL)
 - FSL Eddy (6.0.4)
 - Tensor decomposition to create fractional anisotropy (FA), axial diffusivity (AD), mean diffusivity (MD), and radial diffusivity (RD) maps.
-- Skeletonization of the FA, AD, MD and RD maps using PNL-TBSS.
+- Skeletonization of the FA, AD, MD, and RD maps using PNL-TBSS.
-- Extraction of mean diffusion measures in the major JHU bundles.
+- Estimation of mean diffusion measures in the major JHU bundles.

-To increase the homogeneity of the diffusion acquisition parameters within the site, the pipeline curates the following dicom tags from all data, and highlight in the report if there is any deviation in dicom tags within a site.
+To increase the homogeneity of the diffusion acquisition parameters within site, the pipeline curates the following Dicom tags from all data and highlights in the report if there is any deviation in Dicom tags within a site.

 - SeriesDescription
 - ImageType